impresso/impresso.github.io/_people/marten-duering.md

 title: Marten Düring, PhD
 ---

-Marten Düring holds a PhD in contemporary history from the University of Mainz and is part of C2DH's Digital History unit.
-Marten's research focuses on contemporary history, digital history and more specifically network analysis in the historical disciplines.
-Alongside Impresso, Marten is part of the ANR/FNR-funded project BLIZAAR (Hybrid Visualization of Dynamic Multilayer Graphs).
+Marten Düring holds a PhD in Contemporary History from the University of Mainz and is part of the C2DH’s Digital History Unit.
+Marten’s research focuses on contemporary history, digital history and more specifically network analysis in the historical disciplines.
+Alongside *impresso* , Marten is part of the ANR/FNR-funded project BLIZAAR (Hybrid Visualization of Dynamic Multilayer Graphs).

-Within *impresso*, Marten is responsible for the coordination of the interface development, Digital History methodology and investigations as well as project dissemination.
+Within *impresso* , Marten is responsible for coordinating interface development, digital history methodology and investigations as well as project dissemination.

 [C2DH profile](https://www.c2dh.uni.lu/people/marten-during)